What is a data protection officer?

 Need extra data protection expertise?
 Discover our DPO and Data Privacy Manager services

 Do I have to appoint a DPO internally?

 No. The GDPR allows organisations to choose whether to appoint an internal or external DPO.
-The DPO may be a permanent member of staff (internal) or acting under a service contract (external).
+The DPO may be a permanent staff member (internal) or acting under a service contract (external).

 Either way, your DPO must be given the necessary resources to fulfil their tasks.
 Similarly, you need to consider the level of support your DPO may need to carry out their duties adequately.

 With a shortage of individuals trained to handle the specific DPO responsibilities, outsourcing these tasks and duties can help your organisation address the compliance demands of the GDPR while staying focused on core business activities.

 Whatever the decision, IT Governance can help your organisation fulfil the DPO role with outsourced solutions, training for internal development and support services.

 The GDPR does not specify the credentials a DPO must have.
 However, the WP29 (Article 29 Working Party) published guidelines, which have been adopted by its successor, the EDPB, defining minimum requirements regarding the DPO’s expertise and skills:

 - Level of expertise – understanding how to build, implement and manage data protection programmes is essential.
 The more complex or high-risk the data processing activities are, the greater the expert knowledge of data protection law and practices the DPO will need.